Erebot/Plop/docs/src/Usage.rst

 Whichever logger is found first will be the one to handle the message.

 ..  note::
-    The root-level logger) comes pre-configured with a handler that logs messages to ``STDERR`` using some very basic formatting.
+    The root-level logger comes pre-configured with a handler that logs every message to ``STDERR`` using some very basic formatting.

 Several aspects of a logger can be configured, such as: